Jiuso1/easyP754/README.md

 ### To do

-1. Fix the negative basis bug.
-Explanation: If you enter -a^b easyP754 computes (-a)^b.
-2. Improve GUI.
+1. Improve GUI.
 The graphical user interface should be easy to use and read.
-3. Launch first release.
+2. Launch first release.

 ### Tech used